-- Advertising: The advertising audits are done to check the ROI of the traditional offline advertisements.
-While some may think online advertising is easy to track, some people resort to the unethical practices.
+- Advertising: Advertising audits are done to check the ROI of traditional offline advertisements.
+While some may think online advertising is easy to track, some people resort to unethical practices.
 So many people are using ad blockers.

-- Direct Marketing: Always be ready with the e-mail list of people to be communicated or searched for intended customers in Twitter or Facebook to send the product information and sales catalogs, and track the real output.
-But for a different audience, the results would become different and a digital marketer must take a note of this aspect.
+- Direct Marketing: Always be ready with the e-mail list of people to be communicated with or searched for intended customers on Twitter or Facebook to send the product information and sales catalogs, and track the real output.
+But for a different audience, the results would become different and a digital marketer must take note of this aspect.

 - Personal Selling: For selling expensive articles, such as diamonds, personal laptops, or costly enterprise software, you must meet the customers in person.
 They might not respond to the Pinterest campaign in the same manner.

 - Publicity: Conventional PR and today’s digital PR are very different.
 The past forms of publicity comprised of writing pitches, building media lists, and pitching reporters and bloggers on a story.
-The modern PR consists of Facebook, Twitter, and other social media networks chiefly to make sure a creative campaign.
+Modern PR consists of Facebook, Twitter, and other social media networks chiefly to make sure a creative campaign.

 The below chart would give a rough idea of which promotional instruments should be used and in what percentage to have an effective marketing strategy.
 This chart defines the utilities, advantages, and loopholes of each element of the promotional mix.